nickrosener/flask-purple-powerbase/README.md

 address exactly as is.

 Note: it is important that there are no other bluetooth devices connected to your bed when you do this scan, IE. the Purple or Reverie apps.
-Once the app has found your bed.
-Connect to is and write down the

 ### Step 7
 Edit app.py to include your MAC address and IP address